pskillen/taiga-docker/README.md

 # Taiga Docker Images

-These Docker containers help you to run your own [Taiga](https://taiga.io) instance.
+These Docker images help you to run your own [Taiga](https://taiga.io) instance.

 See the repository at https://github.com/pskillen/taiga-docker for full information